Consequences For Minor In Possession In Michigan

 No matter how you were arrested, if you face MIP charges, you have a serious legal situation.
 Your good standing at your college or university may also be at risk.
 The consequences of a conviction could cost many thousands of dollars in lost tuition, fines, fees and other expenses, as well as leaving you with the stigma of a criminal record.

-Working Hard To Build A Successful Defense Against Criminal Charges
+Working Hard To Build A Successful Defense

 A successful defense of a young person who has been arrested on MIP charges or for an underage drinking offense is developed on a case-by-case basis.
 We have handled thousands of criminal cases, including many alcohol-related offense matters.
 If our firm represents you, our goal will be to keep your criminal charges off your permanent record if that is achievable in your case.

-Charged With Underage Drinking In Kalamazoo Or Elsewhere In Michigan?
+Charged With Underage Drinking?
 Contact Us.

-If you or someone that you know faces underage drinking criminal charges, call our Portage office at 269-216-4573.
+If you or someone that you know faces underage drinking criminal charges, call our office at 269-216-4573.
 You may also contact us online to request a free, no-obligation consultation with an experienced MIP defense lawyer.